Powering transformative change through collaborative action: The Healthcare Information for All Strategy

 2Healthcare Information for All, United Kingdom

-According to the World Health Organisation (WHO), poor quality of care in low-middle-income countries contributes to 5.7-8.4 million deaths annually.
+Background: According to the World Health Organization (WHO), poor quality of care in low- and middle-income countries contributes to 5.7-8.4 million deaths annually.
 Failure to apply and access reliable healthcare information is a leading cause of preventable deaths and suffering worldwide.
-Healthcare Information for All (HIFA) is a global social movement born in 2006, with a commitment to promote communication, understanding, and advocacy among all stakeholders in the production, exchange and use of reliable healthcare information.
+Healthcare Information for All (HIFA) is a global social movement born in 2006, with a commitment to promote communication, understanding and advocacy among all stakeholders in the production, exchange and use of reliable healthcare information.

-To understand the HIFA mission, vision and strategy to promote universal access to reliable healthcare information and prevent misinformation
+Objectives: To understand the HIFA mission, vision and strategy to promote universal access to reliable healthcare information and prevent misinformation and to identify collaborative approaches to strengthen global health communication and coproduction of evidence-based health information.

-HIFA utilises a “Theory of Change” model whereby HIFA’s inputs, activities and outputs translate into essential outcomes and impact (Figure 1).
-The impact of HIFA contributes to meeting basic needs, empowering communities, and achievement of global health goals like Universal Health Coverage and Sustainable Development Goals (Figure 2).
-HIFA evaluates "value co-creation" across several domains, using quantitative and qualitative indicators, including value for HIFA members, and participating organisations.
+Methods: HIFA utilises a “Theory of Change” model whereby HIFA’s inputs, activities and outputs translate into essential outcomes and impact (Figure 1).
+The impact of HIFA contributes to meeting basic needs, empowering communities and achievement of global health goals like Universal Health Coverage and Sustainable Development Goals (Figure 2).
+HIFA evaluates ‘value co-creation’ across several domains, using quantitative and qualitative indicators, including value for HIFA members and participating organisations.

-With over 20,000 multidisciplinary members from over 180 countries, 274 country representatives, interacting over 6 global forums in 4 different languages, and 434 international support organisations, HIFA continues to evolve as a robust global health information system (Figure 3).
+Results: With more than 20,000 multidisciplinary members from more than 180 countries, 274 country representatives, interacting over 6 global forums in 4 different languages, and 434 international support organisations, HIFA continues to evolve as a robust global health information system (Figure 3).
 Accomplishing instrumental milestones (Figure 4), the HIFA strategy describes seven strategic shifts necessary to accelerate progress towards universal access to reliable health information (Figure 5)

 Figure 1.png